Position: The ML Community Must Build an AI-Augmented Peer-Review Ecosystem: The Cracks in the Current System

 \textbf{Why Peer Review Is a Uniquely Compelling AI Test-bed.} Compared with other language-understanding tasks—summarisation, question answering, or code generation—peer review poses a richer mixture of cognitive and social demands.
 It requires (i) \emph{domain–specific expertise} to appraise technical claims, (ii) \emph{grounded factual verification} to spot errors or missing citations, (iii) \emph{multi-turn argumentation} among reviewers, authors, and area chairs, and (iv) \emph{value-laden judgment} about novelty, significance, and ethics.
 The stakes are high: each decision directly shapes the public scientific record.
 Consequently, building AI systems that can participate constructively in peer review forces us to study \emph{collective reasoning under uncertainty}, robustness to adversarial or AI-generated content, and alignment with human norms of fairness and rigor—all core problems for advancing artificial intelligence itself.
 Establishing peer-review benchmarks therefore delivers a dual benefit: it helps repair a strained scholarly process while providing a demanding, real-world laboratory for research on language-based intelligence.

 \textbf{Symptoms of Strain.} The current peer-review model, still reliant on manual human effort, is showing significant signs of stress under the deluge of submissions.
-This strain manifests in several critical ways, undermining the system's effectiveness:
+This strain manifests in several critical ways:

 \textbf{Superficiality and Reviewer Fatigue:} With reviewers often handling numerous papers under tight deadlines, reviews can become superficial.
 Critiques may lack depth, overlook crucial methodological details, or offer generic feedback.
 This trend might be further complicated by the increasing potential for LLM assistance in drafting reviews and rebuttals, an area where LLMs themselves show proficiency in parsing such texts, as suggested by our analysis of ICLR corpora (\Cref{tab:iclr-stats}) and discussed in Section \ref{sec:experiments}.